Cezar333333/CS10-Q1-Websites-Sandbox/README.md

 # CS10-Q1-Websites-Sandbox
 HELLO WORLD

 My name is Cezar-Ionut Pletea and I’m from Romania, Europe.
-I am 14 and a half years old and my dream is to become a professional in the computer and programming domain.I love having big dreams that no one’s going to stop me from achieving them.
+I am 14 and a half years old and my dream is to become a professional in the computer and programming domain.
+I love having big dreams that no one’s going to stop me from achieving them.
 As you can see I am really motivated about my life goals and dreams.
 I want to be a big part of the future so that everyone would recognize me for what I have achieved enthuse years.
 Right now i am a student at Q.E highschool.
 <!--On queen e add the website-->

 I have a lot of big inspirations in the IT and A.I world, like Bill Gates, Steve Jobs, Elon Musk and Stephen Hawking and I believe that I can be at the level that they are right now.